How long can an unqualified teacher be employed for

 Additionally, practical experience helps unqualified teachers to build a track record of successful teaching.
 Employers are more likely to employ and retain individuals who have a proven track record of delivering quality education and achieving positive outcomes for students.
 Experienced unqualified teachers can leverage their previous achievements in securing employment for extended periods.

-See also How long is a few hours
+See also How long should you wait before painting a new fence

 Often, unqualified teachers gain experience through on-the-job training or by working in schools under the guidance of qualified professionals.
 For example, they may start as teaching assistants or support staff and gradually assume more responsibility in the classroom.
 This practical experience not only enhances their teaching skills but also provides an opportunity to demonstrate their dedication to the profession, which can contribute to an employer’s decision to retain them.